alan-turing-institute/AutisticaPlatformPrototype/README.md

 This will serve the application at http://localhost:8000/.

-Data files for the PostgreSQL database are stored on the host file system in the folder `localdev-data`
+Data files for the PostgreSQL database are stored on the host file system in the folder `localdev-data`.

 To install a new dependency run the following command: